Border Integrity defined

 On this page

-A secure border helps keep Canadians safe from a range of criminal threats, while allowing for the legal movement of people and goods.
-Canada share's the world's longest undefended border with the United States, stretching nearly 9,000 kilometres across land and water.
+A secure border helps keep Canadians safe from a variety of criminal threats, while allowing for the legal movement of people and goods.
+Canada shares the world's longest undefended border with the United States, stretching nearly 9,000 kilometres across land and water.
 Working with its many Canadian, American and global law enforcement partners, the RCMP plays an important role in securing Canada's border.

-The RCMP works to ensure Canada and Canadian interests are safe and secure against serious and complex criminal threats.
-Currently, the greatest threats to our border continue to be national security crimes (Canadians travelling for terrorist activities) and transnational organized crime networks (groups who use ports of entry or areas along the border to illegally move people or illicit merchandise).
+The RCMP works to ensure Canada's national border is protected from serious and complex criminal threats.
+Currently, the greatest threats to our border continue to be transnational organized crime networks.
+These groups attempt to exploit areas along the border to illegally move people or illicit merchandise.

 Border Integrity program

-As Canada's national police force, the RCMP helps protect our borders in: the air, on land, at sea, and in the Artic.
+As Canada's national police force, the RCMP helps protect our borders.
 This includes monitoring areas between official ports of entry, maritime ports and airports.

 The Border Integrity program recognizes the importance of keeping pace with modern criminal threats and anticipating future challenges.
 It has a strategy in place to effectively monitor, assess and respond to threats at our border, and working with partners to deploy resources where they are needed most.
-This strategy is based on three priorities:
+Three core priorities have been identified for the success of this strategy:

 This strategy is designed to strengthen the RCMP's ability to detect, deter, and disrupt cross-border criminal activity, and helps to ensure the safety and security of Canadians.